In This Article

 What medium-length haircut is best for thin hair?

 Mid-length hair is a great length for thin hair, as longer hair tends to look stringy, while super short hair can look sparse.
-A blunt cut help maintain the thickness of your hair.
+A blunt cut helps maintain the thickness of your hair.
 If you opt for layers, keep them light or subtle and just around your face to create volume and movement.

 How can I get beachy waves in my mid-length hair?